Real Lines on Random Cubic Surfaces: Preliminaries

 \subsection{The decomposition into harmonic polynomials and invariant scalar products}

-Let us consider the space of real $d$-homogeneous polynomials $W_{n,d}=\R[x_0, \ldots x_n]_{(d)}$.
+Let us consider the space of real $d$--homogeneous polynomials $W_{n,d}=\R[x_0, \ldots x_n]_{(d)}$.
 The orthogonal group $O(n+1)$ acts on it by change of variables, so that we can view $W_{n,d}$ as a representation of $O(n+1)$.
-Let us find the decomposition of $W_{n,d}$ into its irreducible subrepresentations. \begin{definition}We define the space of homogeneous harmonics
+We want to find the decomposition of $W_{n,d}$ into its irreducible subrepresentations.
+Denote the space of real homogeneous harmonic polynomials of degree $d$ in $n + 1$ variables by